 “Trims” can be any width, from narrow to wider bands.
 Punching cards is enough work so that it is worthwhile to get as many functions or fabrics out of each card as possible.
-Software makes it easy to check for repeat tiling, or simply copy card with black paper behind it, cut it up and cello together to sort out needle placement.
-I chart mostly in Excel, old fashioned colored pencils and graph paper work just fine if any software is unavailable
+Various software makes it easy to check repeat tiling, or simply scan/copy the card with black paper behind it, cut it up, and cello segments together to sort out needle placement.
+I chart mostly in Excel, old fashioned colored pencils, and graph paperwork just fine

-got a prepunched card? tucks occurring for 3 rowsfor an all over pattern, or trim choosing section of repeat Studio card (use appropriate starting row for machine)same needle arrangement, tucks will now occur for 4 rows
+got a pre-punched card? tucks occurring for 3 rows for an all-over pattern, or trim choosing a section of repeat Studio card (use appropriate starting row for the machine)same needle arrangement, tucks will now occur for 4 rows

 Love your ribber? use any tuck lace appropriate card.
-Transfer any or all of the needles to be left in A position (OOW) on main bed onto the ribber, and you will have a pattern combining knit and purl stitches.
+Transfer any or all of the needles to be left in A position (OOW) on the main bed onto the ribber, and you will have a pattern combining knit and purl stitches.
 Use waste yarn, ravel cord, and ribber comb with weights through waste yarn.
-Cast ons and bind offs may require planning and choice depending on yarn used and the number of rows tucking.
-These in turn result in stretch and diminished length proportionately in the body of the finished fabric.
-After casting on and setting up both beds, set ribber on P (so needles on both beds are directly opposite each other) to center ribber created vertical columns between those on opposite bed.
+Cast ons and bind-offs may require planning and choice depending on yarn used and the number of rows tucking.
+These in turn result in a stretch in width and diminished length proportionately in the body of the finished fabric.
+After casting on and setting up both beds, set ribber on P (so needles on both beds are directly opposite each other) to center ribber created vertical columns between those on the opposite bed.